NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_lollipop.md

 ProteinPaint is a web based, dynamic visualization tool that displays a lollipop chart based on the multidimensional skewer version 3 (mds3 track).
 This tool utilizes variant annotations from GDC datasets.
 Given a particular gene, it displays variants associated with that gene as well as the occurrence, disease type, and demographic information of the associated case given a case.

 ### Accessing the Lollipop Chart
-At the Analysis Center, click on the “ProteinPaint” card to launch the app.
+At the Analysis Center, click on the "ProteinPaint" card to launch the app.

 [![Analysis Center](images/lollipop1.png)](images/lollipop1.png "Click to see the full image.")